 In Costa Rica, you will also find other beautiful places to discover the beauties of the Caribean sea such as Playa del Coco, Playa Tambor, Hermosa or Cahuita.

-In Costa Rica, there are two seasons: the wet season from May to October and the dry season from November to April.
+In Costa Rica, there are two seasons: the wet season from june to mid november (heavy rain only september and cotober) and the dry season from November to April.
 On Coco Island, during the wet season, you will see a greater concentration of pelagic but the diving conditions are less favorable than during the dry season, when visibility is exceptional but wildlife is more scarce.
 You will have to make your choice.

 Visibility is generally excellent; however, heavy rains may disrupt water during the wet season.